CodePath-Group4/finalproject/README.md

 * Songs display how many likes they have received from users
 * Users can view another user's profile to see their favorited songs
+* User can listen to a preview of songs

 ### 2. Screen Archetypes